What is the AMCAS? [2023 Medical School Application Guide]

 • Citizenship

 You’ll be taken to an application main menu that shows your personal information, the 9 sections of the application (and whether they’re complete or not), quick links for help with your application, and your document statuses.
-You won’t see an area for letters of evaluation/recommendation or transcripts since they are submitted directly to AMCAS.

-You will also have to state whether you have matriculated as a medical school student previously, and whether you were ever the recipient of any institutional action by any college or medical school for unacceptable academic performance or conduct.
+You will also have to state whether you have matriculated as a medical school student previously and whether you were ever the recipient of any institutional action by any college or medical school for unacceptable academic performance or conduct.

 This is also where you’ll first see the notice that official transcripts are submitted directly to AMCAS from your school’s registrar.
 Once you enter a college’s information, you’ll have an opportunity to create a transcript request form.